holoviz-topics/holoSeq/README.md

 #### holoSeq data format disk sizes

-Data size on disk using the format in the specification gives more than an order of magnitude, from about 300MB of input PAF to 23MB of hseq format data.
+Data size on disk using the hseq format provides more than an order of magnitude shrinkage, from about 300MB of input PAF to 23MB of hseq coordinate format data.

 The original PAF is 1.2GB and contains about 14M rows.
 About 3.6M pairs of points had both contigs on the mUroPar1 paternal haplotype - so about
 1/4 of all rows.
 The sample used in the demonstration is a 23M gzip containing all the information needed to plot these 3.6M pairs.

-#### Prepare a PAF file containing the points to be plotted
+#### How to prepare a PAF file containing the points to be plotted from HiC data

-The demonstration compressed holoSeq plot information was prepared with a PAF file prepared in a Galaxy VGP workflow, mapping the arima HiC reads against the assembled haplotypes, running Bellerophon to remove chimeric Arima reads into a bam of pairs.
-These are converted to a sam file with header using samtools view, and processed into a PAF with an AWK script
+The demonstration holoSeq plot hseq format coordinate data was prepared from a PAF file.
+That was output from a Galaxy VGP workflow, mapping the arima HiC reads against the assembled haplotypes, running Bellerophon to remove chimeric Arima reads and merging into a bam containing all HiC pairs.
+These were converted to a sam file with header using `samtools view`, then processed into a PAF using this AWK script:

 ```
 #!/bin/awk -f